juzin/FlaUIServer/README.md

---use-swagger - Enables swagger by default is disabled --allow-powershell - Allows powershell execution by default is disabled --log-response-body  - Enables logging of request/response body to console
+--use-swagger - Enables swagger by default is disabled --allow-powershell - Allows powershell execution by default is disabled --log-response-body - Enables logging of request/response body to console --cleanup-cycle=60 - Delay between cleaning of inactive session default value is 90 seconds, 0 disables cleanup service